leonardoriccardomarta/api1/README.md

 **Supported Models**

-• Mixtral 8x7B - Best balance of speed & quality
-• Llama 3.1 70B - Highest quality output
-• Llama 3.1 8B Instant - Ultra-fast responses
+• **Llama 3.1 8B Instant** - Ultra-fast responses for production use

 **Built With**